Some rigorous remarks on Migdal's momentum loop equation: Introduction

 \subsection{Acknowledgments}

 Obviously so much of this paper owes to our numerous conversations with Sasha Migdal and his constant interaction with us in the last couple of years.

-Part of this work was carried out during a visit of the first author to the IAS, whose financial support is gratefully acknowledged.
-The research of the first author has been supported by the National Science Foundation through the DMS-2350252 grant and by the Simons Initative on the Geometry of Flows (Grant Award ID BD-Targeted-00017375, UB).
+Part of this work was carried out during a visit of EB to the IAS, he gratefully acknowledges the support of the National Science Foundation under Grant No. DMS-2424441.
+The research of CDeL has been supported by the National Science Foundation through the DMS-2350252 grant and by the Simons Initative on the Geometry of Flows (Grant Award ID BD-Targeted-00017375, CDeL).